R2S-ver/ABS-3D-Printing-Guide/README.md

 ### Cooling and thermal issues
 - Ambient temperature below **45°C** caused warping
-- Ambient temperature above **55°C** caused overheating
+- Ambient temperature above **55°C** caused overheating and **70°C** will cause damage to the extruder fan
-- Fan speed was too high
+- Fan speed was too high - set it to 0%
-- Bed temperature was not optimal, especially at **110°C**
+- Bed temperature was not optimal
 - Cold air flow required a draft shield
 - Unstable enclosure temperature caused thermal swings
+- The ambient temperature fluctuates too rapidly
+- Passive heat loss is too high

 ### Extrusion and mechanical issues
-- Filament grinding
-- Poor grip on the extruder gear
+- Filament grinding and poor grip on the extruder gear
 - Partial clogging in the hotend
 - Heat creep
-- Retraction problems near the hotend
 - Overhang cooling was too aggressive
 - Filament may have been too wet

 ### Adhesion issues
 - First layer did not stick properly
 - Glue did not always improve the result
-- Build plate surface needed better preparation
+- Build plate surface needed better cleaning

 ---

 ## 7. Possible Solutions

-The following solutions were considered during the study:
+The following solutions/upgrades are possible during the study:

 ### Hardware and setup improvements
 - Buy a new hotend
 - Upgrade the enclosure insulation
 - Upgrade the build plate
 - Buy a thermostat-controlled outlet
-- Use a better quality build plate surface
-- Replace or improve the extruder system
+- Replace new or upgrade the extruder system

 ### Process and print settings
-- Buy glue for the bed
+- Apply glue for the bed
 - Switch from ABS to ASA
 - Reduce or increase maximum print speed depending on the test
 - Use a custom skirt / draft shield